dank-inc/one-hour-beats/README.md

 - sample packs
 - maybe some cool indicator that a jam is starting soon to prompt people to get into the jam.
+- allow jam creator or 50% vote to extend the jam time.

 ### achievements: